nadia-mm/star-wars-repository/README.md

 # Star Wars App

 Customer can browse the Star Wars character, starships, planets and films.
-The live demo is [here](https://codesandbox.io/s/star-wars-repository-fkycx).
+The live demo is on https://codesandbox.io/.
+Please have a look at the About section in the Github page.

 ## How to use it